How to Have a Clutter-Free Home When You are Messy at Heart

 And this one tip has turned my home from a hot mess to a tidy space overnight.

 A room reset is taking time at the end of the day to reset a room to its neat state.
-I am not talking a scrub and polish every night before bed.
+To neaten things up so you are greeted with a tidier space in the morning.
+Now, I am not talking a scrub and polish every night before bed.
 I am just talking about the clutter.
 The stuff that is lying all around the room.

 And the best part is I have a way to make the room reset take just a few minutes every time you do it.

-Now, I am not talking about all the stuff and clutter in the room, just the things you used that day.
+Remember, do not worry about old clutter; just the things that need to be put away—all the way away.
 Your goal is to reset the room to how it was when you started.

 Sure it won’t fix the full clutter of that room, but it will keep it from getting any worse.
 This way, you can begin to work on the clutter, knowing no matter what the day brings, you will keep it from getting any messier than it is now.